Margaret A. Cargill Philanthropies

 Hand-painted textures and patterns

 Hyperakt painted a series of six patterns to be used as ornamentation within the vertical layers of the design system.
-Each pattern was inspired by a material or object found within the MACP office grounds.
-The design and quality of the patterns are intended to reflect the handmade sensibility of many of the artworks found within Margaret Cargill’s collection.
+Each pattern was inspired by a material or object found not only within the MACP office grounds, but also in the natural environments where the foundation’s grantees and their communities do their work—grasslands, rivers, and other meaningful landscapes.
+The design and quality of the patterns are intended to reflect the handmade sensibility of many of the artworks found within Margaret Cargill’s collection, while also honoring the deep connection between place, people, and purpose at the heart of MACP’s mission.

 A structured, organic design system

-Hyperakt designed a simple and scalable grid system comprised of vertical bands that would dictate the placement and height of the patterned and textured layers.
+Hyperakt designed a simple and scalable grid system consisting of vertical bands that would dictate the placement and height of the patterned and textured layers.

 Workhorse templates

-We designed a series of Powerpoint and print templates to be used by MACP for the internal and external communications.
+We designed a series of Powerpoint and print templates to be used by MACP for both internal and external communications.

 Margaret red